- University of California, Hastings College of Law (J.D. 1981)

-Celeste is a founding partner in LSKS and has represented journalists for three decades, concentrating her practice in defamation, privacy and related media litigation and counseling for daily newspapers, magazines, and broadcasters, as well as book and newsletter publishers.
+Celeste is a founding partner of LSKS and has represented journalists for three decades, concentrating her practice in defamation, privacy, and related media litigation and counseling for daily newspapers, magazines, and broadcasters, as well as book and newsletter publishers.

-Celeste has served as newsroom counsel to a number of daily newspapers and other media entities, providing guidance to editors and reporters at each step of the newsgathering process, from prepublication review, to gaining access to records, to ensuring the protection of confidential sources and other privileged materials.
-In addition, she has participated in the defense of significant defamation actions brought against a host of media entities.
+Celeste has served as newsroom counsel to a number of daily newspapers and other media entities, providing guidance to editors and reporters at each step of the newsgathering process, from pre-publication review, to gaining access to records, to ensuring the protection of confidential sources and other privileged materials.
+In addition, she has participated in the defense of significant defamation actions brought against a host of media entities in a wide array of jurisdictions.

-Prior to founding LSKS, Celeste was a partner in the Washington, DC-based firm Ross, Dixon & Masback, L.L.P. and was of counsel with Pillsbury, Madison & Sutro in San Francisco.
+Prior to founding LSKS, Celeste was a partner in the Washington, DC-based firm Ross, Dixon & Masback and was of counsel with Pillsbury, Madison & Sutro in San Francisco.

 Kendall v.
-Daily News Publishing Co., --- F.3d ---, 2013 WL 856433 (3d Cir.
+Daily News Publishing Co., 716 F.3d 82 (3d Cir.
 2013).
-Celeste, along with Michael Sullivan and Michael Berry successfully represented The Virgin Islands Daily News in a defamation suit by a local judge.
+Celeste worked with Michael Sullivan and Michael Berry to successfully defend the Virgin Islands Daily News in a defamation suit by a local judge.
 Following a two-week jury trial, the trial court entered judgment in the newspaper’s favor.
-The Virgin Islands Supreme Court and the United States Court of Appeals for the Third Circuit subsequently affirmed that decision.
+That decision was affirmed by the Virgin Islands Supreme Court and the United States Court of Appeals for the Third Circuit, which issued a significant ruling detailing the requirements public officials must meet when they claim to be defamed by alleged implications.

 Hatfill v.
 The New York Times Co., 532 F.3d 312 (4th Cir.
 2008).
-Celeste and other LSKS attorneys successfully defended The New York Times in a defamation action brought by a prominent bio-defense expert named by the FBI as a “person of interest” in the investigation of the 2001 anthrax mailings.
+Celeste joined with other LSKS attorneys to successfully defend The New York Times in a defamation action brought by a prominent bio-defense expert named by the FBI as a “person of interest” in the investigation of the 2001 anthrax mailings.
 The scientist claimed the newspaper falsely implicated him in connection with the mailings.
 The trial court granted the newspaper’s motion for summary judgment and the Fourth Circuit affirmed, finding the plaintiff was a limited-purpose public figure who failed to establish actual malice.